apify/apify-docs/README.md

 > [!IMPORTANT]
 > Before you contribute to Apify documentation with your first pull request, please read the following 2 articles:
 >
-> - [Contributing guidelines](CONTRIBUTING.md), where you learn about the project structure, local development, testing, and setting up the [redirects](./CONTRIBUTING.md#redirects) to make sure we keep our SEO juice 🍊.
+> - [Contributing guidelines](CONTRIBUTING.md), where you learn about the project structure, local development, testing, and setting up redirects.
 > - [Style guide](#style-guide), here below 👇, where you learn how to keep the documentation style consistent.

 ## Style guide